q4daln/framebleed/README.md

 ## run

-start the local backend:
+start the local app:

 ```bash
 uvicorn app.main:app --reload
 ```

-then open:
+open:

 ```txt
 http://127.0.0.1:8000
 ```

-videos are processed locally on your machine.
+the app runs locally. videos are processed on your machine.

+## usage

+1. choose clip a
+2. choose clip b
+3. preview both clips
+4. set start/end points for each clip
+5. choose clean stitch or datamosh transition
+6. generate
+7. preview or download the mp4

 ## cli

-the original cli still works.
+the core engine can also be run directly from the command line.

 clean export: